 - City Wayfinding

 Recently Lake Havasu City's wayfinding program funding was OK'd by that community's city council to allocate $570,750 to the wayfinding program, which will begin in the next fiscal year.
 The program would make Lake Havasu City the first community in Arizona to have a wayfinding program.

-However, previously, the Mohave County government had declined to allocate $300,000 for signage in Lake Havasu City.
+However, the Mohave County government had previously declined to allocate $300,000 for signage in Lake Havasu City.
 The county is suffering from a budget shortfall for its upcoming fiscal year.
-It was also argued that providing a wayfinding system for Lake Havasu City would constitute a slippery slope, since other communities in Mohave County, such as Bullhead City and Kingman, would demand their signage.
-Thus, Lake Havasu City is being obliged to shoulder the cost of the system that it expects to benefit from.
+It was also argued that providing a wayfinding system for Lake Havasu City would constitute a slippery slope since other communities in Mohave County, such as Bullhead City and Kingman, would demand their signage.
+Thus, Lake Havasu City is obliged to shoulder the cost of the system that it expects to benefit from.

 Thus the city will now establish a series of Wayfinder maps to make it easier to navigate.
 It will enable tourists and residents alike to find attractions in the resort more quickly, making it a more attractive community to visit and live in.